QianqianStats/OKAFF/README.md

 This repository includes or builds on code and data from the following projects:

-- The implementation under `src/mmdew/` is adapted from [MMDEW](https://github.com/FlopsKa/mmdew-change-detector) and [rff-change-detection](https://github.com/FlopsKa/rff-change-detection).
+- The implementation under `src/mmdew/` is from [MMDEW](https://github.com/FlopsKa/mmdew-change-detector) and [rff-change-detection](https://github.com/FlopsKa/rff-change-detection).
 - `real-data/datasets/`, `real-data/annotations.json`, and `real-data/metrics.py` are from [TCPDBench](https://github.com/alan-turing-institute/TCPDBench).